MayasaAlharbi/Project_for_publiching/README.md

 **When i use it**

 **You should use a Stored Procedure when:**
-	•You need to modify or manage data (for example, running INSERT or UPDATE commands) •You want to control transactions (using BEGIN TRAN, COMMIT, or ROLLBACK).
+	- You need to modify or manage data (for example, running INSERT or UPDATE commands)
+    - You want to control transactions (using BEGIN TRAN, COMMIT, or ROLLBACK).
-	•You need to return multiple result sets.
+	- You need to return multiple result sets.
-	•You’re performing complex operations like maintenance or batch processes.
+	- You’re performing complex operations like maintenance or batch processes.

 **You should use a Function when:**
-	•You need reusable logic inside a query.
+	- You need reusable logic inside a query.
-	•You want to calculate or transform data and return it as a single value or table.
+	- You want to calculate or transform data and return it as a single value or table.
-	•You need cleaner and more modular query code.
+	- You need cleaner and more modular query code.

 Example — Stored Procedure